About the Summer Institute

 WHEN IS THE APPLICATION DEADLINE?

-Once the application period opens again, applications will be reviewed on a rolling basis before the deadline, so we do recommend that you get it in as soon as you can.
+The applications are accepted from 15 February until 30 April 2019.
+Once the application period opens, applications will be reviewed on a rolling basis before the deadline, so we do recommend that you get it in as soon as you can.

 WHAT ARE THE FEES OF THE INSTITUTE?

-Tuition for the Annenberg-Oxford Summer Institute is 1,500 USD (plus a $40.00 processing fee).
+Tuition for the Oxford Summer Institute is 1,800 GBP (plus a £40.00 processing fee).
 The total cost for the Institute will depend on your personal travel costs to the UK and the type of accommodation selected.
 More information on housing is available below.
 Information about the payment process will be provided to accepted applicants.

 IS FUNDING AVAILABLE?
 HOW DO I APPLY FOR FUNDING?